 - Are ages 18 or over, - Are enrolled in Group Health or Uniform Medical Plan (UMP), and - Don't have Medicare as their primary insurance.

-Kaiser Permanente members can call 1-866-301-3866 (select option 2) to find out about Kaiser's diabetes prevention program.
+Kaiser Permanente members can participate in some parts of the program (see below).
+Call 1-866-301-3866 (select option 2) to find out about Kaiser's diabetes prevention program.

 Here's how it works